 Sitting around increases your risk of dying prematurely.
 In a study of more than 200,000 adults, published in JAMA Internal Medicine, scientists found that sitting for more than four hours per day increased risks of early death by 11 percent due to increased risk of heart disease, diabetes, stroke and other chronic conditions.
 If you walk around every hour, though—even if it’s only for a few minutes—you slash your risk of sitting-related death by one third, according to the Clinical Journal of the American Society of Nephrology.
 Two minutes is easy!
 Get up and take the stairs for two minutes for every hour you sit.

 Showing gratitude can make you feel better about your life, increase the amount you exercise and reduce your visits to the doctor.
 Science proves it!
 When people in a study wrote thank you notes to people they felt hadn’t properly been thanked, the writers’ happiness scores got a big boost, says Harvard Health Publishing.
 Those feel-good benefits lasted as long as a month.
 So, if you’re feeling good, swipe away from your social media feed and fire off a thank you email to a friend or relative.
 You’ll both be happier for it.

 Activity 7: Make a “Water Meal” Bottle

 Having enough water helps your body function better and can also keep you feeling full throughout the day.
-Those are just two reasons why Nutrisystem encourages members to drink 64 ounces of water each day.
+Those are just two reasons why Nutrisystem encourages members to drink at least 64 ounces of water each day.